 My contribution brings the expertise of Interioraction Design with the #GoodBug_BadBug as seamless interactive decorative elements in the space, introducing how future interior spaces can be dynamic and interactive, not necessarily for structural/ functional purposes, but for informative and engaging purposes, revealing the hidden and visualizing the unseen.

-Designing adaptive and `living’ artefacts that responds to different surrounding stimuli is key to help raising people’s awareness in both public and private spaces.
+Designing adaptive and `living’ artifacts that responds to different surrounding stimuli is key to help raising people’s awareness in both public and private spaces.

 Talking Bugs: Using conductive threads and fabrics, #GoodBug_BadBug responds to touch, stroke and squeeze input interactions by 'talking' about harmful and useful bacteria.
 The audio feedback is totally concealed and embedded inside the knitted bacteria through a BareConductive Touch Board microcontroller, a micro-speaker and a LiPo battery.
 So no cables or external power source are required.
 This allows people to perceive the interactive artefacts as normal everyday soft objects and not as 'technology' or interactive devices.